DashiellP/OohAFlowerTheme/README.md

 ## Ooh!
 A Flower!
-This is a cute, gentle theme designed around lavender/purple, pink, blue, and green featuring deprioritized punctuation.
+This is a cute, light theme designed around lavender/purple, pink, blue, and green featuring deprioritized punctuation.